analogdevicesinc/genalyzer/doc/spectral_analysis.md

 +--------------------------+--------------+
 ```

-From ``annots["tone_boxes"]`` table, we see that each of the ``7`` components spans a width of ``100 Hz``.
+From this table, we see that each of the ``7`` components spans a width of ``100 Hz``.
 This value equals sample-rate divided by the FFT order we chose in the working example.
-Because the tone is coherently sampled and we chose the sample-rate to be an integer multiple of the FFT-order, a bin exactly corresponding to the frequency associated with each component is available for identification.
-Notice also that in [this](https://github.com/analogdevicesinc/genalyzer/blob/doc-update-working-example/bindings/python/examples/gn_doc_spectral_analysis1.py) example, we set the number of single-side bins (SSBs) for every component to ``0``.
-The effect of this configuration is to take into account the magnitude value corresponding to only one bin (and ``0`` bins on either side) as that component's contribution in various metrics computed.
-In our current working example, one bin is sufficient.
+Because the tone is coherently sampled and we chose the sample-rate to be an integer multiple of the FFT-order, all the power corresponding to a component is located in exactly one bin.
+This is the reason why, in [this](https://github.com/analogdevicesinc/genalyzer/blob/doc-update-working-example/bindings/python/examples/gn_doc_spectral_analysis1.py) example, we set the number of single-side bins (SSBs) for every component to ``0``.
+So, Genalyzer takes into account the magnitude value corresponding to exactly one bin (and ``0`` bins on either side) as that component's contribution in various metrics computed.
 In a subsequent example, we consider the case when it becomes necessary to set the number of SSBs to a value greater than ``0``.
 ```{caution}
 The choice of the number of single-side bins (SSBs) is important when the signal is not coherently sampled and when the sample-rate is not an integer multiple of the FFT-order.
 ```

 #### Spectral analysis results
+Finally, we take a brief look at the ``results`` dictionary.
+This dictionary can be thought of as a comprehensive summary gathered by Genalyzer for the snapshot of the sinusoidal tone we wished to analyze.

-Finally, the ``results`` dictionary is shown below.
-Note that since a random quantization noise is added to the signal, the console output will be different.
+The results dictionary printed to the console output is shown below.
+Note that since a random quantization noise is added to the signal, the console output will be different when you run the Python script.
 ```{admonition} results
 :class: dropdown